 Towards a smoke-free future

 Upon arrival at Erasmus MC blue lines, banners and posters of the smoke-free generation greet you.
 Smoke-free zones are an important factor in the road to a smoke-free generation.
 What’s being done at MGZ to contribute to a future without smoking?
-In the following video two projects are highlighted.
+In the video below two projects are highlighted.

 “More doctors smoke Camels than any other cigarette”, a slogan luckily no longer in use.
 Health care personnel is usually well aware of their exemplary role in healthy behaviour and during the implementation of the smoke-free zone.
 In order to support employees in smoking cessation, Erasmus MC offers free group-based smoking cessation training.
 Group training combined with financial incentives has proven to be effective in supporting participants to reach sustained abstinence, but room for improvement remains.
 The PERSIST-trial aims to investigate the effect of personalised incentives on smoking cessation, using personal characteristics to advise participants what type of incentive would suit them best.
 More detail is available at https://bmjopen.bmj.com/content/10/9/e037799.abstract